niyaziulke/x86OctalMultiply/README.md

 # x86OctalMultiply

-The program multiplies octal numbers ranging from 0 to 2^32 -1
+The program reads and multiplies octal numbers ranging from 0 to 2^32 -1, using only 16 bit registers.